EsriDE/EsriDE-python-osm2arcgis/README.md

 * [progressbar >= 2.5](https://pypi.org/project/progressbar/) `pip install progressbar`

 ### Additional Requirement
-An ArcGIS Enterprise / Online Account with user type “Creator” (former user type “Level 2”) and at least a “Publisher” role.
+An ArcGIS Online Account with user type “Creator” (New user types) or an ArcGIS Enterprise account with user type “Level 2” (Named user, for version 10.6. and below) and at least a “Publisher” role.
 (An ArcGIS Online Developer Account also meets these requirements)

 ## First steps
 1. Setup your python environment as described in the section “Requirements”